yct37785/One-For-All/README.md

 ## Firebase project
 All client apps are bootstrapped with Firebase support enabled, therefore requiring a corresponding Firebase project to be linked before native Android builds can succeed.

-> Refer to [Firebase → Firebase Project Setup](https://github.com/yct37785/One-For-All/blob/main/readmes/Firebase.md#firebase-project-setup) for detailed steps.
+> Refer to [Firebase → Firebase project setup](https://github.com/yct37785/One-For-All/blob/main/readmes/Firebase.md#firebase-project-setup) for detailed steps.

 Simply download the project's `google-services.json` and place it in the app root later.